-Ian Gray is president of St. Lawrence Starch Co.
-Ltd. which owns and operates St. Lawrence Grains.
+Ian Gray is the former president of St. Lawrence Starch Co.
+Ltd., which owned and operated St. Lawrence Grains.
 Mr. Gray holds a Master of Business Administration in Agricultural Economics from the University of Guelph.

 Clifford Orwin has been a professor of political science at the University of Toronto for more than 25 years.
 Mr. Orwin has published dozens of articles and chapters on a range of topics—anywhere from ancient and modern political thought to current political issues such as humanitarianism and religion in contemporary politics.
 Mr. Orwin is a regular contributor to the National Post, The Globe and Mail and other periodicals.
 His work has been translated into French, Spanish, Portuguese, Japanese, and Hebrew.
 Mr. Orwin received his MA and PhD from Harvard University and his BA from Cornell University.
 He has taught as a visitor at Harvard, the University of Chicago, and Michigan State University.
 He has also held positions at the École des Hautes Études en Sciences Sociales, Paris, the Hebrew University of Jerusalem, and the Universidade Catolica Portuguesa, Lisbon.
 He has served on the Panel on Political Science at the National Endowment for the Humanities in Washington.
 He is the recipient of three NEH Fellowships, the Faculty of Arts and Sciences Distinguished Teaching Award and a St. Michael’s College Teacher of the Year Award.